This park is open for overnights to Louisiana residents only.

 Covering about a third if Louisiana’s western boundary, Toledo Bend Reservoir is an absolutely gargantuan body of water.
 Resembling something more like a freshwater ocean than a lake, it’s earned a reputation as one of the nation’s top fishing destinations.
 In fact, in 2015 and 2016 Bassmaster magazine named Toledo Bend the No. 1 bass fishery in the country.
-Get details on the Louisiana Bass Trail and order your Bassport today.
+Get details on the Louisiana Bass Trail.
 Visit South Toledo Bend State Park.

 Bring your own boat or rent one at North Toledo Bend State Park, and see if you can land a “lunker” (the name given to a bass that weighs in at over 10 pounds).
 A boat launch and fish cleaning station are conveniently located near the parking lot.